UtsavSaksena/Python/Pythonassignment.md

 <img src="http://mathurl.com/hra3yxt.png">

 <P>
-In this analysis we are going to estimate the Two-Stage Lease Square as shown in the above equations. <BR>
+In this analysis we are going to estimate the Two-Stage Lease Squares as shown in the above equations. <BR>
 The <B> instrument </B> is the log value of mortality rate of the colonial settlers when the country <I> i </I> was colonised <BR>
 The <B> treatment </B> variable is the index of protection against expropriation - having a value between 0 and 10 for each country and year, with 0 corresponding to the lowest protection level.
 The average value for each country between 1985 and 1995is used.
 This is a proxy for the current level of institutional development for each country. <BR>
 The <B> outcome variable </B> is GDP per capita of each country in year 1995. <BR>